ginger-tek/routy/README.md

 $app = new Routy();
 ```

-You can also download the latest release and extract the `routy.php` to your project directory
+You can also download the latest release and require `Routy.php` directly in your project.
 ```php
 require 'path/to/Routy.php';